 Scientific & Development Policy Advisory Committee

 The Committee evaluates the Foundation’s activities from a scientific and development policy perspective.
 It also advises the Board of Directors on the Foundation’s strategic development, the thematic and regional focus areas and the conceptualisation of publicly funded projects.
 The Committee members are renowned individuals from the academic community as well as policy makers who are familiar not only with the project activities of the Foundation, but also with current trends in law and development policy.
-The next meeting takes place in 2020.
+The last meeting took place in May 2023.

 Michael Wood (Chairperson)

 Sir Michael is a member of the UN International Law Commission and a Senior Fellow of the Lauterpacht Centre for International Law, University of Cambridge.
 He is a barrister at 20 Essex Street, London, where he practices in the field of Public International Law, including before international courts and tribunals.
 He was Legal Adviser to the UK’s Foreign and Commonwealth Office between 1999 and 2006, having joined as an assistant legal adviser in 1970.
 He has participated in numerous international conferences, such as the “two-plus-four talks” on German unification, Lancaster House conference on Rhodesia, the peace conferences for Cambodia, and the Dayton and Rambouillet conferences on the former Yugoslavia.
 He has been involved in numerous important cases, including the Lockerbie and Legality of Use of Force cases before the International Court of Justice and the Bangladesh/Myanmar case at the International Tribunal for the Law of the Sea.
 He was a member of the scientific advisory board of the Heidelberg Max Planck Institute for Comparative Public Law and International Law.